oVirt/ovirt-site/source/blog/2016-12-20-ci-please-build.html.md

       - '{project}_{version}_{stage}-on-demand-{distro}-{arch}'

+For a full example on how to add it in Gerrit, Checkout an example [Patch](https://gerrit.ovirt.org/#/c/68759/) which adds on-demand builds to 4 different projects.

 ## What Else Can I Do With It ?
 (Hint: OST)

-Now that you know you can build new rpms whenever you want using a simple comment, you might ask yourself what can I do with those rpms?
+One more thing you can do, is to run the oVirt system tests suit, here is how you do it:
-After the job you triggered finished running in Jenkins,you can use the Jenkins build URL, [Example](http://jenkins.ovirt.org/job/vdsm_master_build-artifacts-on-demand-el7-x86_64/1/artifact/exported-artifacts/) as a parameter to running oVirt system tests on your laptop!
+After the job you triggered finished running in Jenkins, use the Jenkins build URL you got [Example](http://jenkins.ovirt.org/job/vdsm_master_build-artifacts-on-demand-el7-x86_64/1/artifact/exported-artifacts/) as a parameter to to run OST.
-From ost root dir, run the following to run basic master suite for e.g:
+From the OST root dir, run the following to run basic master suite for e.g:

     ./run_suite.sh -s http://jenkins.ovirt.org/job/vdsm_master_build-artifacts-on-demand-el7-x86_64/1/artifact/exported-artifacts/ basic_suite_master